Universal Service Fund: Implicit subsidies for local service (1970-1982)

 In the 1960s the telecommunication monopolies were shocked by new evolving technologies and competitions: new long-distance carriers and microwave networks were authorized.
 Companies such as MCI Communications began to offer long-distance service in direction competition to AT&T. With falling costs on long-distance service, regulators decided to reallocate the increasing profit on long-distance telecommunication to fund subsidies to make local telephone connection more affordable.
 This process began in the mid 1960 and was institutionalized through the Ozark plan of 1970 into action.
 At the time of the institutionalization telephone penetration ranged between 85 and 95%.
 There has been some dispute about whether the charges paid from long distance service to local carriers were a subsidy or not.

-Legally, jurisdiction to regulate rates was split between the Federal Communications Comision (international and interstate) and state commissions (intrastate).
+Legally, jurisdiction to regulate rates was split between the Federal Communications Commission (international and interstate) and state commissions (intrastate).
 During the 91st congress, Fred B. Rooney introduced H.R.
 12150 creating a joint board between the Federal Communications Commission and the National Association of Regulatory Utility Commissioners to clearly delineate how telephone regulation was separated by jurisdiction.
 The joint board met on a voluntary basis and authored the Ozark plan.
 The situation was then formalized when the bill was reintroduced in the next congress as H.R.
 7048 The Federal-State Commissions Joint Board Act and passed into law in 1971.